-b) According to AM0008, a Net Present Value (NPV) analysis shall be carried out, and the project is additional if the NPV of the project activity is negative, considering an appropriate discount rate in Brazil.
-A NPV analysis was carried out using a discount rate of 18%.
+a) Economic and financial barriers.
+An NPV analysis was carried out using a discount rate of 18%.
 According to the Brazilian Central Bank the Brazilian discount rate (SELIC) reached 17.74% in the year 2000, i.e. the year in which the decision to implement the project was made.
 Hence, the selected discount rate is appropriate.
 Moreover, a sensitivity analysis using a 54% discount rate still resulted in a negative NPV.
-The calculations made in the "Eliane-ER-and-FA-Calculations" spreadsheets /3/ demonstrate that the NPV of the project is less attractive than the NPV of the baseline, i.e. there is a difference of -R\$ 3 431 433 between the NPV of fuel oil and the NPV of natural gas considering the average prices of fuel oil of R\$0.0082/kJ and natural gas R\$0.098/kJ, and the investment of R\$ 263 504.
+The calculations made in the "Eliane-ER-and-FA-Calculations" spreadsheets /4/ /5/ demonstrate that the NPV of the project is less attractive than the NPV of the baseline, i.e. there is a difference of -R\$ 3 431 433 between the NPV's considering the use of fuel oil and of natural gas considering the average prices for fuel oil of R\$0.0082/kJ and for natural gas of R\$0.098/kJ, and an investment of R\$ 263 504.

-According to AM0008 the trends in fuel oil and natural gas consumption in Brazil and sector were analyzed.
+The trends in fuel oil and natural gas consumption in Brazil and sector were analyzed.
 The analysis considers the fuel prices in 2000 only, i.e. the year in which the decision to implement the project was made.
 However, complementary information has been presented in which the trends in fuel prices as a result of the supply of natural gas to the Brazilian South region from Bolivia have been analysed.
-The analysis confirms the price of natural gas per kJ is still higher than per kJ fuel oil.
+The analysis confirms that the price of natural gas per kJ is still higher than the price for fuel oil per kJ.